 The three station area plans are part of the City's Comprehensive Plan and as such, dictate land uses and zoning for designated station areas.
-The main intent for land uses within the station areas is the development of Transit Oriented Development within approximately 1/2 mile of the LRT stations.
+The main intent for land uses within the station areas is the development of Transit Oriented Development within approximately /2 mile of the LRT stations.
 The City anticipates the Central Corridor area to be the highest intensity of development in the city, outside of the downtown.
 As such, it is likely the development will be mostly higher-density residential and office with some retail development.

 To memorialize these changes, the City has already proceeded to amend the Zoning Code; which resulted in changing some zoning designations in those areas.
-However, the Zoning Code changes were undertaken with the understanding that no additional industrial areas will be converted to non-industrial zoning, except in extraordinary circumstances.
-(See Strategy SB-8.)
+However, the Zoning Code changes were undertaken with the understanding that no additional industrial areas will be converted to nonindustrial zoning, except in extraordinary circumstances.
+(See Strategy PI-1.)

-Green Line LRT
+Green Line LRT tracks on University Avenue

-The Study Area benefits from freeway access
+The Study Area benefits from freeway access including direct access to Interstate 94 and Highway 280

 The Westgate Station Area Plan anticipates significant high-density redevelopment, characterized by mid-to high-rise office and residential.
 Estimates include 1,800 to 2,500 new housing units, 700,000 additional square feet of office, 60,000 square feet of retail and possibly 150 hotel rooms.
-This level of development will not allow for much industrial growth in the immediate area, and will put additional stress on the street/ highway network.
+This level of development will not allow for much industrial growth in the immediate area, and will put additional stress on the street/highway network.
 Outside of downtown, this area is envisioned as the densest area in the entire City.
-Curfew south of University Avenue is envisioned as a major pedestrian link, with a Curfewextended path connecting north to the Inter-Campus Busway, as redevelopment occurs.
+Curfew south of University Avenue is envisioned as a major pedestrian link, with a Curfew-extended path connecting north to the Inter-Campus Busway, as redevelopment occurs.